-An employee who fails to report for duty for three consecutive workdays without informing the Employer of the reason for his/her absence will be presumed to have abandoned his/her position.
+An employee who fails to report for duty for three consecutive workdays without informing the Employer of the reason for their absence will be presumed to have abandoned their position.
 An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there were reasonable grounds for not having informed the Employer.